vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 10. Click the **Verify Credentials** to select/configure the following:

-    **Note:** In Tanzu Kubernetes Grid v1.6, you can configure the network to separate the endpoint VIP network of the cluster from the external IP network of the load balancer service and the ingress service in the cluster.
+    **Note:** In Tanzu Kubernetes Grid v2.1.x, you can configure the network to separate the endpoint VIP network of the cluster from the external IP network of the load balancer service and the ingress service in the cluster.
 This feature lets you ensure the security of the clusters by providing you an option to expose the endpoint of your management or the workload cluster and the load balancer service and ingress service in the cluster, in different networks.

-    As per the Tanzu for Kubernetes Operations 1.6 Reference Architecture, all the control plane endpoints connected to Tanzu Kubernetes Grid cluster VIP network and data plane networks are connected to the respective management data VIP network or workload data VIP network.
+    As per the Tanzu for Kubernetes Operations 2.1.x Reference Architecture, all the control plane endpoints connected to Tanzu Kubernetes Grid cluster VIP network and data plane networks are connected to the respective management data VIP network or workload data VIP network.

-   - **Cloud Name:** Name of the cloud created while configuring NSX Advanced Load Balancer `tkg-vmc`.
+   - **Cloud Name:** Name of the cloud created while configuring NSX Advanced Load Balancer `sfo01w01vc01`.
    - **Workload Cluster Service Engine Group Name:** Name of the service engine group created for Tanzu Kubernetes Grid workload cluster created when configuring NSX Advanced Load Balancer
-     `TKG-WLD01-SEG`.
+     `sfo01w01segroup01`.
-   - **Workload Cluster Data Plane VIP Network Name & CIDR:** Select `TKG-Workload-VIP` and subnet `192.168.16.0/26`.
+   - **Workload Cluster Data Plane VIP Network Name & CIDR:** Select `sfo01-w01-vds01-tkgworkloadvip` and subnet `192.168.16.0/26`.
-   - **Workload Cluster Control Plane VIP Network Name & CIDR:** Select `TKG-Cluster-VIP` and subnet `192.168.14.0/26`.
+   - **Workload Cluster Control Plane VIP Network Name & CIDR:** Select `sfo01-w01-vds01-tkgclustervip` and subnet `192.168.14.0/26`.
    - **Management Cluster Service Engine Group Name**: Name of the service engine group created for Tanzu Kubernetes Grid Management Cluster created when configuring NSX Advanced Load Balancer
-     `TKG-Mgmt-SEG`.
+     `sfo01m01segroup01`.
-   - **Management Cluster Data Plane VIP Network Name & CIDR :** Select `TKG-Management-VIP network` and subnet `192.168.15.0/26`.
+   - **Management Cluster Data Plane VIP Network Name & CIDR :** Select `sfo01-w01-vds01-tkgmanagementvip` and subnet `192.168.15.0/26`.
-   - **Management Cluster Control Plane VIP Network Name & CIDR:** Select `TKG-Cluster-VIP` and subnet `192.168.14.0/26`.
+   - **Management Cluster Control Plane VIP Network Name & CIDR:** Select `sfo01-w01-vds01-tkgclustervip` and subnet `192.168.14.0/26`.

    - **Cluster Labels:** Optional.
 Leave the cluster labels section empty to apply the above workload cluster network settings by default.
 If you specify any label here, you must specify the same values in the configuration YAML file of the workload cluster.
 Else, the system places the endpoint VIP of your workload cluster in `Management Cluster Data Plane VIP Network` by default.

      ![Cluster labels](img/tko-in-vmc-aws/deploy-tko-vmc-51.jpg)

-     **Note:** With the above configuration, all the Tanzu workload clusters use `TKG-Cluster-VIP` for control plane VIP network and `TKG-Workload-VIP` for  data plane network by default.
-If you would like to configure separate VIP networks for workload control plane or data networks, create a custom AKO Deployment Config (ADC) and provide the respective `AVI_LABELS` in the workload cluster configuration file.
-For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-networking-manage-nsxalb.html#configure-separate-vip-networks-and-service-engine-groups-in-different-workload-clusters-16).
+     **Note:** With the above configuration, all the Tanzu workload clusters use `sfo01-w01-vds01-tkgclustervip` for control plane VIP network and `sfo01-w01-vds01-tkgclustervip` for  data plane network by default.
+If you would like to configure separate VIP networks for workload control plane or data networks, create a custom AKO Deployment Config (ADC) and provide the respective `NSXALB_LABELS` in the workload cluster configuration file.
+For more information on network separation and custom ADC creation, see [Configure Separate VIP Networks and Service Engine Groups in Different Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-network-nsx-alb-cp-endpoint.html).

 11. On the **Metadata** page, you can specify location and labels.